 As a solo traveler, buses should be your preferred method of transportation.
 You can get cheap flights in some countries, like Colombia, but more often than not, a night bus will beat it at comfort and price.
 Patagonia is the exception.
 Patagonia is always the exception.
 In most non-Patagonian regions, a night bus costs around $25.
 Double or triple that if you are in Chile or Argentina.
 The nice thing about the buses is that it is comparable to being on a first-class flight.
 You basically get a bed, which saves you money if you are taking a night bus so you don’t have to double up on accommodation.
 Depending on the country, you even get meals to go with your comfy seats and Wi-Fi.

 Within cities, using Uber is the way to go.
 Unfortunately, Uber is mostly restricted to big cities.
 In smaller towns, taxis are good enough to get around.
 I remember being pleasantly surprised at how cheap taxis were.
 I was in traffic for almost an hour and ended up only paying about $7 in Colombia.
 Taxis are usually safe but being a tourist and being solo can always put a target on your head for taxis who like to overcharge.

-Try to get a meter taxi if you can since that’s your best bet at getting a fair price.
+Try to get a meter taxi since that’s your best bet at getting a fair price.
 If not, my best rule for haggling is to know the standard rate and then offer that immediately.
 If you ask a taxi driver “how much?” then you’re immediately in a losing battle.
 If you know a ride should cost no more than $5, then offer $5 with your damn chest out.

 If you ask how much, the driver will assume you have no idea what a fair price is and then severely overcharge you.
 He might say $20 and then feign generosity by giving you a discount down to $10, knowing full well that you are still paying twice as much as you should be.
 I’ve come to find that this is a pretty global thing and South America is unfortunately no exception.